Implementing an SEO strategy within complex organizations can be one of the most difficult challenges for an enterprise company.

 There are plenty of different methods for demonstrating SEO ROI.
 Optimize Smart offers a helpful walkthrough of one method.
 KissMetrics has also made a useful infographic on how to do it, as has QuickSprout.

-However, the important thing to remember is to determine the ROI of specific SEO strategies – not just your overall effectiveness.
-This data will be valuable for proving the necessity of certain SEO methods to company stakeholders.
+However, the important thing to remember is to determine the ROI of specific SEO strategies - not just your overall effectiveness.
+This data will be valuable for proving the necessity of certain SEO techniques to company stakeholders.

 While demonstrating ROI after the fact can be a difficult task, it’s nothing compared to the challenge of forecasting ROI before any changes have been made.
 But if you want to get buy in, forecasting ROI is an essential step.